moshenetsb/summer2024-frontend/README.md

-Project from the frontend development course.
+Project from the frontend development course (GoIT).